bbauska/Coursera-Bootstrap/readme.md

 background pale and also one more variable called carousel-item-height as 300 pixel.

-I\'m going to make use of these variables when I define my CSS classes later.
+I&apos;m going to make use of these variables when I define my CSS classes later.

 Let me now add in a Mixin for my less file called zero-margin and I will